azertyfun/PebbleAppStoreCrawler/README.md

 It is more lightweight, only downloading JSONs and PBWs, and it downloads jsons from every platform (aplite, basalt, etc.).

-It is intented to be used for Rebble's App Store, although you can use it to download your own archive of the Pebble App Store.
+It is intented to be used for Rebble's App Store, although you can use it to download your own archive of the Pebble App Store. **Please be aware that crawling the whole app store takes a heavy toll on Fitbit's server, and you should use the download below whenever possible**.

 Usage
 -----